Sunday, September 27, 2015

 The CGEM?
 That was an entirely different kettle of fish.
 I didn’t know it needed attention, but I also didn’t know it didn’t.
 I didn’t know much about it at all, frankly.
 In January of this year, I had finally had enough of the NexStar 11 GPS’s enormous fork, and had purchased a Celestron CGEM to replace it.
 I was able to test the mount a few times in the backyard, but only briefly thanks to terrible weather.
 I had hopes, though; I planned to resurrect Bertha for this year’s DSRSG Spring Scrimmage, to give her a good workout over three April nights in the wilds of northern Louisiana.
 Or so I hoped.

 Alas, those hopes came to naught.
 First obstacle was that, for the second time in the last 30 years, I was summoned for jury duty.
 While I was released before I was due to depart for the Feliciana Retreat Center, that coincided with the arrival of wave after wave of thunderstorms.
-Since I was paid up for DSRSG, and, like with any star party, there could be no refunds, I drove to Louisiana anyway, but I packed the C8 and VX instead of the CGEM.
+Since I was paid up for DSRSG, and, as with any star party, there could be no refunds, I drove to Louisiana anyway, but I packed the C8 and VX instead of the CGEM.
 Why wrestle with a big SCT when the weatherman said there was absolutely no chance whatsoever of me seeing anything?

-Weather.com and Scopenights were correct.
+The dire predictions of Weather.com and Scopenights were correct.
 I had an OK time at Feliciana, but the Edge 800 never came out of the 4Runner.
 In fact, the weather went from bad to worse in the short time I was onsite.
 I arrived on Thursday afternoon to rain, and left Friday afternoon to the accompaniment of booming thunder and flashing lightning.

 And that was it for me even thinking about using the C11 for nearly six months.
 Both because of this summer’s even more horrible weather and because of non-weather-related factors.
 What little observing got done over those months was done exclusively with my simple Dobbie, Zelda.